MileHacker Logo

 Price Fluctuations

-Book flights several months in advance for better rates during high season.
+Book flights several months ahead of time for lower prices during high season.
 Low season may offer promotional deals.

 Flight Deals